Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 • Green (good shape)

-Carlton County Broadband Profile 2025: Yellow Rating: Ranking out 76 of 87
+Red Lake County Broadband Profile 2025: Green rating: Ranking out 1 of 87

 (See Blandin Foundation interactive map)